icinganalysis/icinganalysis.github.io/content/hard_to_find_.md

 I would appreciate any help anyone can offer finding them as loanable print copies or digitally.

+## Recently made available

+- Heat Transfer Calculation for Aerofoils RAE Rep. No. Aero.
+1783, Nov.
+1942.
+Reprinted as NACA MRR No. 3E29, May 1943
+I requested it through [airsciences.org.uk](https://airsciences.org.uk/archive-rae-reports-on-microfilm/) and they sent me a scanned pdf copy
+(not sharable, so you will have to request your own copy).

 ## Could only find at google books

 - NACA conference on some problems of aircraft operation [at] Lewis Flight Propulsion Laboratory, Cleveland, Ohio, November 17, 18 1954 [books.google.com](https://books.google.com/books?id=bsxQAAAAYAAJ)